Spin isomers of hydrogen

-Molecular hydrogen occurs in two isomeric forms, one with its two proton nuclear spins aligned parallel (orthohydrogen), the other with its two proton spins aligned antiparallel (parahydrogen).
+Molecular hydrogen occurs in two nuclear isomeric forms, orthohydrogen with the nuclear spins of its two protons aligned parallel to each other, and parahydrogen with its two proton spins aligned antiparallel.
 These two forms can be called spin isomers or more specifically nuclear spin isomers.

-Parahydrogen is in a lower energy state than is orthohydrogen.
+Parahydrogen is in a lower energy state than orthohydrogen.
 At room temperature and thermal equilibrium, thermal excitation causes hydrogen to consist of approximately 75% orthohydrogen and 25% parahydrogen.
 When hydrogen is liquified at low temperature, there is a slow spontaneous transition to a predominantly para ratio, with the released energy having implications for storage.
 Essentially pure parahydrogen form can be obtained at very low temperatures, but it is not possible to obtain a sample containing more than 75% orthohydrogen by heating.

 A 50:50 mixture of ortho- and parahydrogen can be made in the laboratory by passing it over an iron(III) oxide catalyst at liquid nitrogen temperature (77 K) or by storing hydrogen at 77 K for 2–3 hours in the presence of activated charcoal.
 In the absence of a catalyst, gas phase parahydrogen takes days to relax to normal hydrogen at room temperature while it takes hours to do so in organic solvents.